MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 Update processes and prepare your team so they know what to do when they find an active attacker.

 - **Processes and playbooks**: Adapt existing investigations, remediation, and threat hunting processes to the differences of how cloud platforms work.
 The differences include new or different tools, data sources, identity protocols, and so on.
 - **Education**: Educate analysts on the overall cloud transformation, technical details of how the platform works, and new or updated processes.
-This information lets them know what will be different and where to go for what they need.
+This information lets them know what might change and where to go for what they need.
 - **Key Focus Areas**: While there are many details described in the resource links, these areas are where to focus your education and planning efforts:
 - **Shared responsibility model and cloud architectures**: To a security analyst, Azure is a software-defined datacenter that provides many services.
 These services include VMs and others that are different from on-premises, such as Azure SQL Database Azure Functions and so on.
 The best data is in the service logs or the specialized threat detection services.
 It's not in logs for the underlying OS/VMs, which are operated by Microsoft and service multiple customers.
 Analysts need to understand and integrate this context into their daily workflows.
-That way they know what data to expect, where to get it, and what format it will be in.
+That way they know what data to expect, where to get it, and what format it's in.
 - **Endpoint data sources**: Getting insights and data for attacks and malware on cloud hosted servers is often faster, easier, and more precise with native cloud-detection tools.
 Tools like Microsoft Defender for Cloud and endpoint detection and response (EDR) solutions provide more precise data than traditional approaches of direct disk access.
 Direct disk forensics are available for scenarios where it's possible and required for legal proceedings.
 For more information, see ([computer forensics in Azure](/azure/architecture/example-scenario/forensics/)).
 Often, though, this approach is the most inefficient way to detect and investigate attacks.
 - **Network and identity data sources**: Many functions of cloud platforms primarily use identity for access control.
 This access control includes access to the Azure portal, though network access controls are used extensively as well.
 This access control requires analysts to develop an understanding of cloud identity protocols to get a full, rich picture of attacker activity and legitimate user activity to support incident investigation and remediation.
 Identity directories and protocols are also different from on-premises ones.
 They're typically based on SAML, OAuth, and OpenID Connect and cloud directories rather than LDAP, Kerberos, NTLM, and Active Directory.
 - **Practice exercises**: Simulated attacks and response can help build organizational muscle memory and technical readiness.
 They provide preparation for your security analysts, threat hunters, incident managers, and other stakeholders in your organization.
 Learning on the job and adapting is a natural part of incident response, but you should work to minimize how much you have to learn in a crisis.